Chazz is an Interior Decorator/Consultant/Retailer, amateur photographer, cook, gardener, handyman, currently restoring an 1880 Victorian.

 The flowers featured in this article used to adorn my childhood church's sanctuary every Easter Sunday.
 The place was brightly colored and smelled so fresh and fragrant.
 Thanks for bringing back happy memories!

-MariaMontgomery from Central Florida, USA on February 27, 2012:
+MariaMontgomery from Coastal Alabama, USA on February 27, 2012:

 Hi Chazz, great lens.
 I love daffodils.
 I like tulips.

 Love all of these spring blooms, they are breathtakingly beautiful and uplifting.
 Great lens! :)

 Earned another *angel blessed* ... springtime sure brings the sunshine into to people's lives.